MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 # Get-Module

 ## SYNOPSIS
-Gets the modules that have been imported or that can be imported into the current session.
+List the modules imported in the current session or that can be imported from the PSModulePath.

 ## SYNTAX